-This year we will be celebrating the Sheffield Island Lighthouse's 150th Birthday and have much needed work projects on the island.
+This year we will be celebrating the Sheffield Island Lighthouse's 151st Birthday.

-This fundraising project is to raise funds to continue the upkeep and maintenance of Sheffield Island and the Lighthouse, while bringing awareness to the community about how the preservation of historic buildings and nature contribute to our quality of life.
+This fundraising project is to raise funds to continue our projects on Sheffield Island and the Lighthouse,while bringing awareness to the community about how the preservation of historic buildings and nature contribute to our quality of life.

 Participation in this project offers you a unique opportunity to become a part of our Lighthouse Legacy by placing your family name, message or remembrance on our well traveled pathway.

 Purchase a brick on the pathway and add your Legacy to the history of Sheffield Island!

 2019 Summer Activity On Sheffield Island

 WEEKENDS ONLY - May, June & September

 11:00 AM, 12:30 PM, and 2:00 PM